Introduction

 Can I replace a sprinkler valve in cold weather, and what precautions should I take?

-No—it’s best to avoid replacing a sprinkler valve in freezing temperatures, as this can cause pipe damage; instead, wait for warmer weather to ensure proper installation.
+Avoid replacing a sprinkler valve in freezing temperatures, as this can damage the pipes; it’s better to wait for warmer weather to ensure a proper installation.